Partner Orientation vs Objective Orientation

 Find joy in the stoke of others.
 It can be just as rewarding to help someone else achieve their objective, or to teach a skill that may be second nature to you now.
 In recent years, working as an ACMG guide and volunteer through TABVAR has brought this to the forefront in my life.

 This all may come off as preachy or judgemental, but understand that the person I am preaching to and judging is myself.
-These are all traps I have fallen in, and continue to fall into, and my takeaways are lessons I’m trying to teach myself.
+These are all traps I have fallen in, and continue to fall into, and my takeaways are lessons I’m still trying to fully embrace myself.